Abstracts

 About

-The symposia will allow a group of speakers from diverse research and practice groups to engage in a set of related presentation topics relevant to the conference themes.
-Each symposium will be allocated 45 to 60 minutes.
+Offered as concurrent sessions, the symposia will allow a group of up to 4 speakers from diverse research and practice groups to engage in a set of related research and/or case studies on a particular topic relevant to the conference theme.
+The symposium will be allocated 45 to 60 minutes.

 -